1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Construction is anticipated to begin in later summer or early fall 2020 and take about 3 months to complete.
+Construction is anticipated to begin in late September 2020 and take about 2 months to complete.
 The exact start date is not known at this time, but the city’s contractor will provide notice to adjacent properties one to two weeks before construction begins.

 This project will include both trenchless and trench excavation construction methods: